Polar 8 Project: Construction and cancellation

 The decision to award the construction contract was taken in 1987 when it was awarded to Versatile Pacific Shipyards Limited of North Vancouver, British Columbia.
 Soon after the project was awarded, Versatile Pacific Shipyards began having financing problems.
 The costs also began to rise, as Versatile claimed it had been too optimistic in its estimates.
 In May 1988, the design team asked for a further $70–80 million if the vessel was to keep its diesel-electric propulsion.
 The design was completed in 1988 and estimated costs had climbed over the budgeted amount.

 This led the Canadian Coast Guard to ask the Versatile team to come up with a design based on a cheaper propulsion system.
 Before this could go any further, the Versatile Pacific Shipyards were put up for sale in December 1988.
 Funding for the project was reduced over the following years and on 19 February 1990, the program was officially cancelled, mainly due to rising costs, now pegged at $680 million.
 Following the Polar 8 Project cancellation, the Canadian Coast Guard funded the modernization overhaul and hull extension of the large icebreaker CCGS Louis S. St-Laurent in order to maintain a strategic presence in the Arctic Ocean.
-The Canadian Coast Guard also loaned a former commercial icebreaker, Terry Fox, in 1992 as a stop-gap measure.
+The Canadian Coast Guard also leased a former commercial icebreaker, Terry Fox, in 1992 as a stop-gap measure.